emutos/manual/usermanual/docs/index.md

 EmuCON2 is a basic but useful command-line interpreter, written from scratch by Roger Burrows in 2013 to replace the original EmuTOS CLI.

 It requires approximately 30 kilobytes, and works with Atari TOS as well as EmuTOS.
 Command line re-direction works for standard out, but not for standard in or standard error.
-MS-DOS style wild cards also work.
+[Wild cards](#wildcards) also work.
 EmuCON is not case sensitive, but the FAT file system does not preserve case.
 For example:

 ```
 C:\>echo foo > bar.txt